 It's always a little sad to see summer come to an end.
 But just because summer is over and the kids are back in school does not mean you can't still have great weekend vacations and quality family time.
+Father and Son trips are something that you can do all year round.
 Think outside the box and take your child some place memorable.
 Here are six ideas for educational weekend getaways that your children will be sure to talk about for weeks to come.

 This is especially important when you combine active adventures with opportunities to learn new skills and create bonds between parent and child.
 I was fortunate that my parents exposed me to a wide variety of opportunities, but not everyone has that.
 So, here are some of my favorite opportunities that would make for a great Father and Son Weekend Getaway or even a quick day trip.